jmonterroso/jmonterroso.github.io/_posts/2023-03-23-react-query-core-concepts-and-usage-patterns.md

 permalink: /en/react-query-core-concepts-and-usage-patterns
 ---

-## TLDR:
-React Query is a library that simplifies data management in React applications by providing caching, invalidation, and mutation tools.
-It offers a simple API, improves performance, and is flexible enough to work with various data sources.

 ## Introduction
 React Query is a library that helps developers manage data in their React applications.
 It provides a set of tools and patterns that allow developers to easily fetch, cache, and update data from various sources, such as APIs or databases.